|Duration: 2 hours (the average time to complete the training program, including final assessments).

 THIS COURSE IS CURRENTLY NOT AVAILABLE.

 Contact the BioPharma Institute for more information.

-Training Program: GCP: Clinical Trial Monitoring: Study Monitoring, Documentation and Closure
+Training Program: GCP: An Introduction to Clinical Trial Preparation and Design

 Training Provided By: BioPharma Institute

 Description: Online training with immediate access upon enrollment.
 Worldwide expenditure on R&D by the pharmaceutical industry is continually increasing.
 Most of the financial investment in the production of a new drug is allocated to clinical trials.
 To maintain profitability, it is essential to minimize the spiraling costs of research.
 Therefore, companies need to introduce measures to improve the efficiency and effectiveness of the clinical trial process.
 From a scientific perspective it is vital to obtain sufficient and accurate data.